Doximity (NASDAQ:DOCS) Shares Gap Up to $55.69

 Doximity, Inc. (NASDAQ:DOCS)’s share price gapped up prior to trading on Thursday .
 The stock had previously closed at $55.69, but opened at $57.91.
 Doximity shares last traded at $59.00, with a volume of 5,259 shares traded.

 A number of research analysts have recently issued reports on the stock.
-JPMorgan Chase & Co. assumed coverage on shares of Doximity in a research report on Monday, July 19th.
-They issued an “overweight” rating and a $60.00 price objective on the stock.
-The Goldman Sachs Group began coverage on shares of Doximity in a research report on Monday, July 19th.
-They issued a “neutral” rating on the stock.
-Raymond James began coverage on shares of Doximity in a research report on Monday, July 19th.
-They set an “outperform” rating and a $60.00 target price on the stock.
+SVB Leerink assumed coverage on shares of Doximity in a research report on Monday, July 19th.
+They issued an “outperform” rating and a $65.00 price objective on the stock.
+William Blair began coverage on shares of Doximity in a research report on Monday, July 19th.
+They issued an “outperform” rating on the stock.
 Canaccord Genuity began coverage on shares of Doximity in a research report on Monday, July 19th.
 They set a “buy” rating and a $64.00 target price on the stock.
-Finally, SVB Leerink began coverage on shares of Doximity in a research report on Monday, July 19th.
-They set an “outperform” rating and a $65.00 target price on the stock.
+Piper Sandler began coverage on shares of Doximity in a research report on Monday, July 19th.
+They set an “overweight” rating and a $68.00 target price on the stock.
+Finally, Needham & Company LLC began coverage on shares of Doximity in a research report on Monday, July 19th.
+They set a “buy” rating and a $62.00 target price on the stock.
 Two research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
 The company currently has a consensus rating of “Buy” and a consensus price target of $61.57.

 In other news, major shareholder Interwest Partners X. Lp sold 4,289,250 shares of the company’s stock in a transaction on Monday, June 28th.
 The shares were sold at an average price of $24.57, for a total value of $105,386,872.50.
 The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 Also, Director Kevin Spain bought 775,000 shares of the firm’s stock in a transaction that occurred on Monday, June 28th.
 The stock was purchased at an average price of $26.00 per share, with a total value of $20,150,000.00.
 The disclosure for this purchase can be found here.